-You can submit your response in one of three ways:
+You can submit your response via:

-- Email to CFBDoingBusiness@nyccfb.info

-- ♦ Hand delivery to the CFB office
+- Email to CFBDoingBusiness@nyccfb.info - Hand delivery to the CFB office

-- Fax to (212) 306-7143, Attn: Doing Business

 Always be sure to identify your candidate and committee in any correspondence.
 Additional information on how to respond is provided in your Doing Business Notification.